 The Pierce Ranch Albariño Pétillant-Naturel has a beautiful golden straw color and lively bubbles, citrus zest on the nose, and a refreshing acidity and minerality on the tongue.
 What a fun wine!
 I wish I had another bottle.
 But maybe I'll have to pick up a few more of a new release.
 A quick look on their website doesn't show any available.
 Boo.

 To pair this, I wanted to do a riff on the Roasted Squid With Chorizo and Pimentón that I had paired with the La Marea 2017 Albariño earlier.
 So I added potatoes for a Spanish-inspired Calamares y Patatas dish.
+The fingerling potatoes were a great base for this dish; I only needed to add a salad to make this a complete dinner.
+Yum.

 - 1 pound cleaned squid, both tubes and tentacles